microsoft/reverse-proxy/docs/docfx/articles/getting_started.md

 # Getting Started with YARP

 YARP is designed as a library that provides the core proxy functionality which you can then customize by adding or replacing modules.
-YARP is currently supplied as a nuget package and code snippets.
-We plan on having a project template, and pre-built exe in the future.
+YARP is currently provided as a NuGet package and code snippets.
+We plan on providing a project template and pre-built exe in the future.

-YARP supports ASP.NET Core 3.1 or 5.0 preview4 or later.
-You can download preview 4 of .NET 5 SDK from https://dotnet.microsoft.com/download/dotnet/5.0.
+YARP supports ASP.NET Core 3.1 and 5.0.0 Preview 4 or later.
+You can download the .NET 5 Preview 4 SDK from https://dotnet.microsoft.com/download/dotnet/5.0.

 ### Create a new project